 Linux Installation Guide

 This guide describes how to download, verify, install and encrypt the Dash Core wallet for Linux.
-The guide is written for Ubuntu 16.04 LTS, but the steps should be similar for other Linux distributions.
+The guide is written for Ubuntu 20.04 LTS, but the steps should be similar for other Linux distributions.

 Downloading the Dash Core wallet

-Once you know which version you need, download Dash Core to your computer from https://www.dash.org/downloads and save the file you downloaded to your Downloads folder.
+If you have a 32-bit system, download Dash Core x86.
+If you have a 64-bit system, download Dash Core x64.
+Once you know which version you need, download the Dash Core TGZ file to your computer from https://www.dash.org/downloads/ and save it to your Downloads folder.

 Verifying Dash Core

 authentic copy of Dash Core for Linux.

 Extracting Dash Core

 Dash Core for Linux is distributed as a compressed archive and not an installer.
 This is because this same archive also contains other files built for running a masternode on a server, for example.
 In this guide, we will extract the executable file with a graphical user interface (GUI) designed for use by end users as a wallet.

 The first time the program is launched, you will be offered a choice of where you want to store your blockchain and wallet data.
-Choose a location with enough free space, as the blockchain can reach 10GB+ in size.
+Choose a location with enough free space, as the blockchain can reach 30GB+ in size.
 It is recommended to use the default data folder if possible.